Oxford Circus Tube, exit 4 by H & M | Map

 SHERLOCK HOLMES GOES HOME – THE PRACTICALS

-The Sherlock Holmes Goes Home walk will take place at 10.45 am on Saturday, February 16.
+The Sherlock Holmes Goes Home walk takes place at 10.45 am on Saturday, February 16; at 10.45 am on Sunday, June 30; and at 10.45 am on Sunday, September 29.
 The meeting point for the Sherlock Holmes Goes Home walk is just outside exit 4 (by the H & M shop) of Oxford CircusTube.
 The walk ends at Baker Street Tube Station.

 "by far the most impressive series of walks that I have ever encountered are those offered by London Walks" Travel and Enjoy